 Ingredients for Turkey with Sage

 - 10-15 pound turkey - I got a 13-pound bird.
 If yours is larger, then follow package directions for baking times.
+I have a couple of handy links for cooking times.
+Butterball has a comprehensive guide for turkey size and cooking times, just click here.
+Allrecipes has a simpler guide, a click away here.

 - Sage leaves -- a handful, depending how many leaves you can get under the turkey skin.
 You can use almost any fresh herb, including: basil, rosemary, thyme, oregano -- or any combination.